doougui/resume/EN-US.md

 ###### Freelancer Developer; Santa Catarina, Brazil (Remoto); January 2020 — May 2021

-> As a freelancer web developer, I was responsible for building accessible, performatic, and SEO-friendly websites for a wide range of clients.
+> As a freelancer web developer, I was responsible for building accessible, performative, and SEO-friendly websites for a wide range of clients.

 Accomplishments: